- Find a Qualified Solar Installer

 The National American Board of Certified Energy Practitioners (NABCEP) uses training, tests and experience to certify qualified solar installers.

 SunnyMoney: Solar Electric Costs & Benefits

-On-line tool from MAREA helps homeowners plan & budget for solar electric projects.
-SunnyMoney is an easy, on-line tool (updated 2017!) developed by MAREA to help Pennsylvania homeowners plan & budget for solar electric projects.
+Downloadable Excel tool from MAREA helps homeowners plan & budget for solar electric projects.
+SunnyMoney is a free and easy tool developed by MAREA to help Pennsylvania homeowners plan & budget for solar electric projects.
 Quick & accurate estimates for system size, electricity generation, savings, cost, Federal tax credit, environmental payback & more.

 Solar Renewable Energy Credits (S-RECs)

 Okay, this is sort of a trick question~in Pennsylvania we don’t have “Renewable Energy Credits” per se, we have “Alternative Energy Credits.”
 Functionally they work the same but the Pennsylvania program includes some “alternative” resources (like waste coal) that aren’t renewable.
 In PA, S-RECs are officially called S-AECS.

 To earn S-AECs, your solar electric system first needs to be registered as a “qualified facility.”
 (Often your installer will do this for you.)
 For full information and registration instructions, see Pennsylvania Alternative Energy Credit Program.

 To earn and sell S-AECs, you’ll need an account with PJM’s Generation Attribute Tracking System (GATS).
 To understand the process and your options for selling S-AECs (including getting someone else to do it!), see PJM-Environmental Information Services.